 Provost's Office, Arts and Humanities

 In his 30 years at VIU, Dr. Ross MacKay served as an English Professor, Dean of the Faculty of Arts and Humanities and Associate Vice-President, Academic.
-In these positions, Dr. MacKay has played a key role in shaping institutional policies and revitalizing important programs and events.
+In these positions, Dr. MacKay has played a key role in shaping institutional policies such as guidelines around use of artificial intelligence in the classroom and revitalizing important programs and events.
 His advice: "If I could offer my best wishes to graduates with just a little advice, I would hope that, in your journey, each of you embraces lifelong learning, cultivates fulfilling relationships, develops resilience and maintains work-life balance."

 Dr. David Bigelow